openvcloud/docs/docs/Appendix/TransitionStates.md

 ## Rollback actions

-If an action running on an OVC object fails, a Rollback actions should be forseen for every action that can result in failure.
-Task of an rollback action in to revert changes and restore initial object state.
+If an action running on an OVC object fails, a Rollback action should be forseen for every action that can result in failure.
+Task of a rollback action is to revert changes and restore initial object state.
 [objectqueue.py](../../apps/cloudbroker/cloudbrokerlib/objectqueue.py) module is used to handle flow of actions and rollbacks.
 Examples and explanation how to schedule actions and rollbacks using `ObjectQueue` class can be found [here](ObjectQueue.md).

 Diagrams illustrating logic of rollback actions are [here](Actions/).

 ## Status handler

 * Prior to scheduling an action on an OVC object, the status has to be changed to the corresponding transition state.
-Exception is automated migration of disks, machines, and cloudspaces.
-In this case migration should be scheduled on the queue and execute after all previously added actions are executed.
+Exception is automated migration of disks, machines and cloudspaces.
+In this case migration should be scheduled on the queue and executed after all previously added actions are executed.
-* Change of states in db should be only done in unified way that guarantees **atomic state change**.
+* Change of states in db should only be done in unified way that guarantees **atomic state change**.

 Validation of the transitions and status handling is implemented in module [`statushandler.py`](../../apps/cloudbroker/cloudbrokerlib/statushandler.py)